Hornbill-Docs/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 * **Select Asset Class**<br>On the Asset Search, set the Asset Class to be searched.
 * **Select Asset Type**<br>On the Asset Search, set the Asset Type to be searched.
 * **Select Asset Status**<br>On the Asset Search, set the Asset Status to be searched.
-* **Select Asset Relationship**<br>Specify the default asset relationship which will be the focus of the asset search.
+* **Select Asset Relationship**<br>Specify the default asset relationship that will be the focus of the asset search.
-* **Asset Search Term**<br>On the Asset Search, set a default Search Term to be searched.
+* **Asset Search Term**<br>On the Asset Search, set a default search term to be searched.
-* **Select Asset Search Type**<br>On the Asset Search, set if the results return assets with an exact match, contains, or begins with the specified search term.
+* **Select Asset Search Type**<br>On the Asset Search, specify whether the results return assets with an exact match of, *contains*, or *begins with* the specified search term.

 :::note
 The "Select Asset ..." parameters only affect tabs that search for assets.
-The Customer's Assets and Shared Assets tabs will show all Assets that are Owned By or Shared With the Customer respectively.
+The customer's Assets and Shared Assets tabs will show all Assets that are Owned By or Shared With the customer respectively.
 :::

 ## Categories
 The Category form will display the request category profile structure to the user.
 The category used will be based on the category root specified on the request type configuration on the Service details form.
 When a category is selected, the [description of the category](/esp-config/data/profiles#editor) will be displayed to the user.
 * Request Category selector.
-* When preceded by the Service Details form the category will display the configured root category for the selected service.
+* When preceded by the Service Details form, the category will display the configured root category for the selected service.
 * Use the Mandatory option to force a user to pick a category before exiting the form.
 * If you want to ensure the user chooses a category from the lowest level of the available category tree structure, ensure the following system setting is enabled: guest.servicemanager.request.category.request.enforceLastItem.

 ## Change Type
-The 'Change Type' form allows an analyst to select the type of change request that will be raised.
+The Change Type form allows an analyst to select the type of change request that will be raised.
 This form is usually only seen on the new Change capture flow:
 * **Select Change Type**

 ## Connections
 The Connections form allows the support person to select a connected customer at the time of raising the request.
 This form is only used by and visible to support staff when raising the request in Service Manager when using the full client.
 * **Connection Search**<br>Search for one or more customers that you would like to add as a connection to the request.
-* **Connection Type**<br>A pick list of available Connection Types is available to allow you to select the type of connection being added.
+* **Connection Type**<br>A pick list of available connection types is available to allow you to select the type of connection being added.

 ## Customer Search
-The 'Customer Search' form allows an analyst to select a customer for the request.
+The Customer Search form allows an analyst to select a customer for the request.
 This search returns both Contacts and Co-workers.
 This form is useful when a support team is supporting both external and internal customers.

-* Search on both Contacts and Co-workers
+* Search on both Contacts and Co-workers.
-* Filter on Contacts or Co-workers
+* Filter on Contacts or Co-workers.
 * The customer's active requests are displayed when a customer is selected.
     * The list of the customer's requests can be filtered to only show those that the logging agent supports via the linked service: app.itsm.progressiveCapture.customerDetails.showOnlySupportedRequests.
-When disabled, an agent will have visibility to unsupported customer Requests, this must be avoided for customers with multiple service desks (e.g. IT and HR).
+When disabled, an agent will have visibility to unsupported customer requests; this must be avoided for customers with multiple service desks (e.g. IT and HR).
     * An option to add a new Contact can be displayed on this form if the following system setting is enabled: app.itsm.progressiveCapture.customerSearch.allowAddContact
-* Advanced filtering
+* Advanced filtering.
-    * By appending one or more of the following keys you can narrow the search to specific areas:
+    * By appending one or more of the following keys, you can narrow the search to specific areas:
         * org: - this filters by Organization
         * site: - this filters by Site
         * type: - this filters by Co-Worker Type
         * tel: - this filters by the primary telephone number
-        * phone: - this is a synonym for tel:
+        * phone: - this is a synonym for tel:<br>

-Example:
-Joe org: ACME
+    **Example:**
-would return all customers named Joe from the ACME Organization
+`Joe org: ACME` would return all customers named Joe from the ACME Organization<br>
 * Additional Display Fields<br>These can be used to display selected fields within the right-hand side of the Intelligent Capture during the capture process.
 When one or more fields are added, the default fields will no longer be displayed.
-If this option is left blank the following default fields will be displayed
+If this option is left blank, the following default fields will be displayed:
     * Job Title
     * Phone
     * E-mail